 It's about taking someone from being totally unaware of their problem, > to aware of the problem itself, > to aware of a potential set of solutions, > to the product / solution implementation that’s best suited to achieve the outcome or solve the problem they're facing.
 That’s the journey.

 A lot of people like to take a short-cut and just focus on the final step in that process, implementation.
 But to always jump straight to implementation and executing is a bit like jumping straight out onto the track having done zero setup or tuning work and expecting to put it on pole.
 It’s not gonna happen.
 And you’ll have wasted a set of tires and fuel in the process for nothing.
 In other words, you’re operating on lower information.

 But Couldn’t I do this myself?

 Yes, but not to the same level.
-The clear and unobstructed outside perspective brought to the table by an external entity is a large factor in what makes strategy sessions so valuable.
-So much so that even Ikoniqa itself needs to consult with outside agencies too.
-We all become so ingrained in our businesses that we tend to lose sight of what actually needs attention vs what we think needs attention or development.
+The clear and unobstructed outside perspective brought to the table by an external entity is actually a large factor in what makes strategy sessions so valuable.
+So much so that even Grand Prix Studio itself needs to consult with outside agencies too.
+We all become so ingrained in our businesses that we lose the ability to objectively see things for what they truly are.

 Now, everything we just mentioned above is what we already do.
 However, it’s my belief that every team, driver, rider, or business in motorsports acquire these skills at some level.
-Not only will it benefit your own endeavors, but it will also help you find and work with sponsors on a much longer-term basis and on a much deeper level.
+Not only will it benefit your own endeavors, but it will also help you find and work with businesses on a much longer-term basis and on a much deeper level.